briandowns/Dictu/docs/docs/classes.md

 ## Attributes

-Attributes in Dictu are instance attributes, and these attributes get defined either inside the methods or on the object directly.
+Attributes in Camus are instance attributes, and these attributes get defined either inside the methods or on the object directly.

 ```cs
 class Test {